 - 1. The Master and Specialist level appointee must complete at least six semester hours of graduate work and no more than 12 hours of both graduate and undergraduate work each semester during the academic year and at least three hours of graduate work cumulative during the summer terms.
-All Doctoral level graduate assistants are required to take a minimum of nine graduate credit hours during the regular semester and three during each summer term on assistantship. - 2.
-A graduate assistant must have a definite schedule of duties and responsibilities assigned by the dean of the college and the chair of the department in which the assistantship is held. - Graduate assistants are not considered to be a part of the faculty of the University, are not entitled to faculty privileges, and will not be included in the Group Life and Hospital Insurance Program sponsored by the University. - 4.
+All Doctoral level graduate assistants are required to take a minimum of nine graduate credit hours during the regular semester and three during each summer term on assistantship. - A graduate assistant must have a definite schedule of duties and responsibilities assigned by the dean of the college and the chair of the department in which the assistantship is held. - Graduate assistants are not considered to be a part of the faculty of the University, are not entitled to faculty privileges, and will not be included in the Group Life and Hospital Insurance Program sponsored by the University. - 4.
 The appointee should attend regular staff meetings of the college and department as well as the general staff meetings of the University if requested to do so.
 The appointee should also attend the faculty workshop at the beginning of the academic year if requested to do so. - 5.
 If a student is unable to complete a semester's course work and assistantship responsibilities due to circumstances beyond their control, that semester may not be counted as one of the semesters included in the maximum amount of time for which they may hold the assistantship.
 In those instances, Graduate Programs must be notified immediately of any such situations warranting consideration of this policy by the department and the student.
 Final authority for granting an exemption from counting the semester as part of time for holding the assistantship rests with Graduate Programs. - 6.
 The assistantship will be awarded on an academic year or summer term(s) basis.
-Reapplication is necessary for the student to be considered for reappointment each period.
+Terms of assignment may differ for some externally-funded assistanships.
+Reapplication is necessary for the student to be considered for reappointment each contract period.
 There is no automatic renewal. - 7.
-The appointee must maintain a grade point average of 3.00 or better on all graduate work completed in order to remain eligible for the assistantship. - 8.
-The master and specialist level assistantship will have a maximum time limit of five semesters.
+The appointee must maintain a grade point average of 3.00 or better on all graduate work completed in order to remain eligible for the assistantship. - Graduate assistanship renewals are set by the academic department and/or sponsoring unit subject to the maximum length set for the degree level.
+The master and specialist level assistantship will have a maximum time limit of six semesters, excluding summers.
 An exception is made for students admitted based on a bachelor's degree rather than a master's degree to the Ed.S. in Psychology and Counseling; these students will have a maximum time limit of eight semesters.
-Ed.D. and Ph.D. assistantships will have a maximum time limit of eight semesters.
+Ed.D. and Ph.D. assistantships will have a maximum time limit of ten semesters, excluding summers.
+Students seeking to exceed the maximum legnth of term must petition their department for an extension.
+If a student is employed outside of their academic department, they must petition the sponsoring unit.